 With the Sydney Harbour Bridge lit up red, the Darling Harbour dragon boat races and a ‘zodiac roulette’ all in the vicinity, the Lunar New Year leaves you with plenty to explore.

 Celebrate the humble tomato at the Tomato Festival

 February 15-16, Sydney.

 Hosted at the Royal Botanic Garden, this year’s Tomato Festival is celebrating the magic of seeds!

 Boasting a tomato taste test, a ‘longest’ lunch, cooking workshops and plenty of tomato-inspired food, drinks, sauces and condiments.

 If you are a fan of the humble red fruit, head to the Botanic Gardens for this festival, and if you are a tomato connoisseur take it a step further by entering one of the many tomato competitions to really get involved.

 Hosted at an open-air amphitheatre in Rozelle’s Callan Park, Laneway festival champions indie music and, this year in particular, women in music.

-With a solid line up of indie rock, pop and R&B/hip-hop, Laneway 2019 boasts names like our very own Gang of Youths and Courtney Barnett.
+With a solid line up of indie rock, pop and R&B/hip-hop, Laneway 2019 boasts names like our very own Ruel and Tones & I.

 Head back in time at the Roaring 20s festival,